reemmohmed/meal_app/README.md

 # 🍽️ Meal App - Flutter

 **Meal App** is a beautifully designed Flutter application that displays a list of meals fetched from a public API.
-It includes features such as authentication, favorites, search, and offline storage.
+It includes features such as authentication, search, and offline storage.
 The app is built based on a modern UI design from Figma and follows clean architecture principles.

 ## 📱 Screenshots

-> 🔜 (Add screenshots here: Splash, Home, Details, Saved, Search)
+> 🔜 (Add screenshots here: Splash,auth,  Home,  Saved,notification, profile)

 ---